James S. Rains: Recruiting and Carthage

 After the Camp Jackson affair in May 1861 galvanized Missouri secessionists, and the state government created the pro-secession Missouri State Guard (MSG), a militia organization.
 Rains was appointed to command the 8th District of the MSG.
 Rains' brigadier general's commission dated to May 18.
 Rains was an effective recruiter, but proved to have little military talent.
 One of Rains' friends stated that he was "profoundly ignorant of everything related to military affairs" and historians William Garrett Piston and Richard W. Hatcher refer to him as "the poorest commander in the Missouri State Guard".
 Historian Thomas W. Cutrer described Rains as "manifestly incompetent".

-After the Missouri State Guard was defeated by Union Army forces at the Battle of Booneville, MSG commander Sterling Price ordered Rains and Brigadier General William Y. Slack to form their commands at Lexington, Missouri, and then head south.
+After the Missouri State Guard was defeated by Union Army forces at the Battle of Boonville, MSG commander Sterling Price ordered Rains and Brigadier General William Y. Slack to form their commands at Lexington, Missouri, and then head south.
 Rains was in overall command of the column southbound from Lexington, as he had recruited the majority of its men.
 The troops marched to Lamar in the southwestern portion of the state.

 On July 5, the Battle of Carthage, Missouri, was fought, pitting the MSG against Union Army forces led by Franz Sigel.
 Governor of Missouri Claiborne Fox Jackson was in nominal command of the MSG, but allegedly turned over command of the force to Rains despite several other officers having more military experience than him, supposedly due to the fact that Rains led the largest MSG force on the field.
 The MSG held good terrain, although this was more by accident than tactical planning, and Rains positioned himself on the far right of the MSG line, where even if he was in command of the whole MSG force, he would only be able to command the cavalry of his own force.
 In the words of historians David C. Hinze and Karen Farnham, Rains was "unable to conceptualize battle beyond a regimental scope" and "did little to help the confused situation and in fact made it substantially worse".